vegePeapa/enPromote/README.md

 # enPromote
-i wanna create a english training project like BaiCi, i also wanna be familiar  with creating a project . my passion is main.
+i wanna create a english training project like BaiCi, i also wanna be familiar  with creating a project .